 In this counseling answer:

 “I would kindly suggest dear sister that you move on with your life.
-It will take some time, but forget this boy and try to in sha’ Allah focuses on things that are more spiritually up building for you and your life.
+It will take some time, but forget this boy and try to in sha’ Allah focus on things that are more spiritually up building for you and your life.
 This, of course, includes getting closer to Allah (swt) and trusting in Him with your heart, life plans as well as any future marriage.”

 As-Salamu ‘Alaykum dear sister,